nan-li/image-repository-api/README.md

 }
 ```

 The token returned from this route long and can be tedious to include in subsequent requests.
+One suggestion is to store the token in the shell environment.

 ### <a name="upload"/>`/users/{YOUR_USERNAME}upload`
+Upload an image file by supplying the path to the file.
+Include your token in the request and supply your username in the route.

 **Making a request:**